How Do I Read My Home Inspection Report?

 Are you in the market to buy a home?
-If so, you’re likely familiar with the home inspection report that you’ll receive after the home inspection has been done.
+If so, you’re likely familiar with the home inspection report you’ll receive after the home inspection.
 When you purchase a home, the last thing you want to worry about is hidden damage.
 A home inspection report can give you peace of mind by outlining any potential problems with the property.
 But what do all of those terms mean?
 In this article, we’ll provide tips on how to read your home inspection report and what to look for.
-Keep in mind that while every home is different, and every home inspection report is different, these tips should give you a good idea of what to expect from your report.
-Armed with this information, you’ll be able to read and understand your report more confidently.
+Remember that while every home is different, and every home inspection report is different, these tips should give you a good idea of what to expect from your report.
+This information allows you to read and understand your report more confidently.

 When you are buying or selling a home, one of the most important aspects is the home inspection report.
 This report details all findings with the property – both big and small, good and bad.
-It’s important to know what is included in a home inspection report so that you can be prepared for whatever may be found.
+It’s important to know what is included in a home inspection report to be prepared for whatever may be found.
 Typically, the report will include information on the safety, function, and structure of the home and will include areas like the roof, walls, plumbing, electrical wiring, insulation, and more.
 If any major repairs are needed, the home inspector will note them in the report.
-Be sure to read through the entire report so that you have a good understanding of the condition of the property.
+Be sure to read through the entire report so that you have a good understanding of the property’s condition.

 1. Focus on the summary page(s)